Marine Institute Funding Overview

-The Marine Institute provide travel grants to promote appropriate networking activities that support the Irish marine research community.
-The awards are designed as a small-scale, flexible scheme to support networking initiatives in the marine sector.
+The Marine Institute provides awards to promote appropriate networking and marine research communication activities that support the Irish marine research community.
+The awards are designed as a small-scale, flexible scheme to support networking and marine research communication initiatives in the marine sector.

-The Cullen Fellowship Programme provides research training opportunities for scientists in marine and related disciplines, leading to Masters and PhD degrees.
-Cullen Fellowships provide funding for 2 years MSc and up to 4 years for PhDs.
-Cullen Fellows are generally located at a Marine Institute research facility for the duration of their Fellowships.
+The Cullen Scholarship Programme provides research training opportunities for scientists in marine and related disciplines, leading to Masters and PhD degrees.
+Cullen Scholarships provide funding for 2 years MSc and up to 4 years for PhDs.
+Cullen Scholars are generally located at a Marine Institute research facility for the duration of their Scholarships.

 The Marine Institute Post-Doctoral Fellowship Programme provides an opportunity for early career researchers to advance their careers and build a programme of marine research in an area of identified strategic importance.
 This scheme is funded under the Marine Research Programme with the support of the Irish Government.